 The Story of the Four Thieves

-Rosemary, being a strong antiseptic, was one of the choice herbs (photo above).
+Rosemary is a strong antiseptic and one of the choice herbs that helps repel bugs and rodents (photo above).

-Wormwood is a bitter herb.
+Wormwood herb (also known as artemisia and used in cancer therapy) is a bitter herb.
 It is antiseptic and antiparasitic, but do not use it internally.

 Sage is antibacterial, antifungal, and has antioxidant properties.
 It has been used since the Middle Ages as an insect repellent.